Nicolas-Botelho/leds-tools-public/docs/made/advanced_concepts/4_made_grammar_tokens.md

 # Grammar Tokens

+This page lists the most important grammar tokens and example snippets for the MADE DSL.
+It is a practical reference for authors and contributors who edit or extend the grammar.

 The MADE DSL uses Langium grammar to define its syntax.
 Understanding the grammar structure is essential for developers extending or integrating with MADE.

 ## Grammar Structure